A backpacking weekend in the Eagles Nest Wilderness just outside of Silverthorne and Vail, Colorado.

 The chosen route for this weekend would be in the Eagles Nest Wilderness .

 Joining me on this trip would be my buddy Mark.
-Judy, his a past partner, graciously offered to meet us at the end of a one-way trip.
+Judy, his someone, graciously offered to meet us at the end of a one-way trip.
 This offer would expand our trip options.

 The route would take us from the Surprise Lake trailhead, by some popular lakes, up and over the Elliot Ridge, down to the Big Piney drainage, up the valley and over an un-named (on the map) pass and down to the popular Booth Lake trail just outside of Vail.
 A nice little jaunt to welcome in the upcoming season.